salome123/hs-intro-web-student-directory-meteor-web-development/README.md

 #### Push Up Your Branch

-* Now it's time to [push](http://git-scm.com/book/en/Git-Basics-Working-with-Remotes#Pushing-to-Your-Remotes) to a remote branch.
-This remote branch doesn't exist yet, you're going to create it by pushing.
+* Now it's time to [push](http://git-scm.com/book/en/Git-Basics-Working-with-Remotes#Pushing-to-Your-Remotes) to push up the changes to your repo.
-  * **NOTE: Do not push to master.
-Do not type anything that contains the word master!**
-  * You're going to push to a branch that is the same name as your local branch.
-    * For instance, if we're on the branch zoe-perez, we're going to push to zoe-perez.

 * To confirm this push worked you can do two things:
   * Type ```git branch -a``` which will show the remote branch on github.com you just created when you pushed.